 1. Showcase your favorite art or print

 When it comes to planning a living room feature wall, quite often, bigger is better.
-Starting with an artwork is almost like cheating a little bit because it provides you with an instant focus point and gives you an immediate palette.
 A large painting or print can anchor the living room color scheme for much of a room.
-The wall shades should reference the painting without mimicking it.
-A common misconception is the need to match the colors exactly to a work of art in order to work with it.
-Instead, be inspired by the art.
+The wall and flooring should reference the painting without imitating it.
+A common misconception is the need to match the colors of your space exactly to a work of art in order to work with it.
+Instead, borrow your inspiration from art.

 2. Theme a group of plates

 Looking for accent wall ideas to give your living room focus?
 A themed collection of wall-hung plates makes an attractive alternative to framed pictures.
 This grouping of antique designs, arranged in a seemingly random fashion, chimes beautifully with the surrounding color scheme.
 Hanging plates on a wall requires precision – our guide from interior designer Emma Sims Hilditch makes it easy.

 Alternatively, make it sing out is by painting the wall behind it in a shade that is a total contrast to the colors within the plates.